Time to first decision with review (median):

 - Survey-based research

-- Orthopaedic trauma, TBI, injury prevention, public health, global systems development, disaster and mass casualty management
+- Orthopedic trauma, TBI, injury prevention, public health, global systems development, disaster and mass casualty management

 - Use of new technologies as they relate to trauma education and treatment